How to create safer streets and encourage responsible driving

 When implemented effectively, traffic calming provides many positive outcomes:

 - Reduced traffic noise

 - Increased local economic activity

 - Increased universal access

 - City beautification and revitalization

 Neckdowns are a popular form of road narrowing.
 A neckdown, also referred to as chokers or bulbs, can be installed at intersections or mid-block.
-Neckdowns are often used to define roadside parking bays, parallel or diagonal.
+Neckdowns are often used to define roadside parking bays—parallel or diagonal.
 They also reduce the distance for foot traffic crossing streets.

-Similar to narrow lanes and neckdowns, corners can be modified at intersections to create tight radii for vehicles.
+Much like narrow lanes and neckdowns, corners can be modified at intersections to create tight radii for vehicles.
 This forces vehicles to slow down to avoid traversing curbs or losing control.
 Tight corners, however, can be difficult for long vehicles and/or trailers to navigate.

 Roundabouts and traffic circles

-Roundabouts can be installed to accommodate a range of traffic scenarios and neighborhoods—although, unless significant space is available, they should be avoided in high-traffic arterial streets.
-For low-traffic intersections with available space, roundabouts can accommodate pedestrian crossings and other amenity features such as statues, fountains and community gardens.
+Typically, roundabouts feature only a single lane—and rarely more than two—to prevent confusion among drivers.
+Traffic circles can be designed with sloped perimeters to reduce obstruction of long emergency vehicles and buses.
+They can be installed to accommodate a range of traffic scenarios and neighborhoods.
+However, unless significant space is available, they should be avoided in high-traffic arterial streets.
+For low-traffic intersections with available space, roundabouts can accommodate pedestrian crossings and amenity features such as statues, fountains, and community gardens.